 I, therefore, the prisoner of the Lord, beseech you to walk worthy of the calling with which you were called, with all lowliness and gentleness, with longsuffering, bearing with one another in love, endeavoring to keep the unity of the Spirit in the bond of peace.
 (Ephesians 4:1-3)

-I love Paul’s call to action here and it’s a great way to end this post.
-Take all that you know, muster your faith and your courage, embrace your new life and walk worthy of the calling.
+I love the Apostle Paul’s call to action here and it’s a great way to end this post.
+Take all that you know, muster your faith and your courage, embrace your new life, and walk worthy of the calling.

 No more walking in fear.
 No more anxiety.
 Walk in the bond of peace.

 Are you ready to embrace Jesus as Prince of Peace in your life?
 Let’s end this year with determination to walk worthy of our calling!

 May the peace of Christ rule in your heart as you spread the good news of true peace to a broken world.